binarycraft007/tigerbeetle/src/clients/node/README.md

   }
 }
 ```

-The example above shows that the transfer in index 1 failed with
-error 1.
-This error here means that `transfer1` and `transfer3` were
-created successfully.
-But `transfer2` was not created.

 To handle errors you can either 1) exactly match error codes returned
 from `client.createTransfers` with enum values in the